Skip to main content

 ShortLongDescription

----allShow all services including orphaned state (services not in current config)
+---allShow all services including orphaned state outside the selected project/config set

 ---sysOpt into privileged system mode.
 Requires running as root

----jsonEmit machine-readable JSON output instead of a table (disables interactive mode)
+---formatEmit machine-readable output (json or xml) instead of a table; defaults to json when no value is provided (disables interactive mode)

 ---no-colorDisable ANSI colors in output